Sam Groth: Deputy Leader of the Victorian Liberal Party

+Expenses controversy

+Groth came under scrutiny in May 2025 after it was revealed he borrowed Liberal Party colleague Georgie Crozier's chauffeur to drive him home following a fundraising event at the 2024 Australian Open tennis tournament, with the Herald Sun newspaper claiming Groth was "smashed" at the event.

+It was also revealed Groth had claimed $1,400 for flights and accommodation to visit South Australia and attend the LIV golf event in Adelaide with his wife.
+His expenses also showed he claimed for hotel accommodation after the Formula One Melbourne Grand Prix, with Crozier subsequently stating that Groth "needs to explain his actions."

+Groth issued a statement saying he had attended the Australian Open in his capacity as Shadow Minister for Sport, Tourism and Events, meeting with industry stakeholders before attending a fundraiser in the evening which he had paid for personally.

+With his home in Rye being a 100km journey from the event, Groth used the chauffeured vehicle to return home.

+Additionally, Groth stated he occasionally stays overnight in Melbourne if he has evening events and commitments the next day in the city, given the distance between Melbourne and his electorate of Nepean.
+Groth also clarified that he attended the LIV event in South Australia at the invitation of event organisers to meet with stakeholders, and that he personally paid for his wife to attend with him.

 Personal life

 Groth was born in Narrandera, New South Wales, and grew up in the Riverina area of southern New South Wales.
 Groth is an avid supporter of the Sydney Swans in the Australian Football League.
 He was also a member of Vermont Football Club reserve squad during a hiatus from tennis in 2011.

 In January 2019 Groth received the OLY post-nominal title at the Brisbane International tournament.

-Between 2009 and 2011, Groth was married to fellow Australian tennis player Jarmila Wolfe.
+Between 2009 and 2011, Groth was married to Slovakian-Australian tennis player Jarmila Wolfe.

 Groth married long-time partner Brittany Boys in 2018.
 Boys, a Melburnian, was an amateur women's tennis player and competed at the university level for the University of Richmond in the United States.
-Groth and Boys have two young children, twins Mason and Parker, born in April 2021.
-Groth lives with his family in Blairgowrie, Victoria.
+Groth and Boys have two children, twin boys born in April 2021.
+Groth lives with his family in Rye, Victoria, in his electorate.

+The Herald Sun has alleged that Boys and Groth met through a Templestowe tennis club in 2011 while Groth was either 23 or 24 and Boys was 17.
+Subsequently, Groth and Boys released a statement condemning the newspaper's coverage and threatening the newspaper with a lawsuit.